 What are the New York State school requirements for meningitis vaccines?

 Starting with the 2016-17 school year, New York State students entering grades seven and twelve will be required to have been administered adequate doses of the meningococcal meningitis vaccine for school entry.
 All New York state requirements related to school entry will apply.
-Watch for additional information on the new meningococcal vaccine requirement in 2016.
 Learn more about New York State’s current immunization requirements for school entry.

 How do I learn more about Meningococcal Disease?

 Listen to this CDC podcast on meningococcal disease for a general overview of meningitis, including what it is, the five types, and the causes.